POA-05 Declarations of Trust (Section 55 of the TLA)

 2 Form Requirements

-There is no special form to be used, but any form used is to be duly stamped by the Office of State Revenue (s11(1)(c) Duties Act) and it must contain:
+There is no special form to be used (but may be prepared using a Blank Instrument Form), but any form used is to be duly stamped by the Office of State Revenue (s11(1)(c) Duties Act) and it must contain:

 - the name and address of the registered proprietor (the trustee)